bolt/docs/docs/configuration/thumbnails.md

 Thumbnail Aliases
 -----------------

 With thumbnail aliases, you can define thumbnail sizes which are specific for your theme, like a `teaser` or `cover` thumbnail.
 This not only makes them easy to change at any time, but also prevents people from flooding your cache or server space with automatically generated thumbnails.

-For examples on how to use the alias with your code, please see the [template tag documentation](https://docs.bolt.cm/3.2/templating/templatetags#thumbnail).

 ### Defining Thumbnail Aliases

 Because thumbnail aliases are very theme specific, they will be defined in the `theme.yml` of your theme.

 Here is a little example with a `teaser` and a `cover` alias: